-They have active partnerships with over 90 local non-profit agencies and schools, and more than a dozen community organizations across the country and around the world.
+They have dozens of active partnerships with local community organizations and schools.
 Here are just some examples of what our students are involved in:

-- 200 W&M students partner with 8 schools and neighborhoods to serve as tutors, mentors and classroom assistants
+- 160 W&M students partner with six local schools to serve as tutors, mentors and STEM after-school programmers

-- $40,000 in grant funding is provided to students participating in funded local internships and completing community engagement projects during breaks and throughout the year
+- $60,000 in grant funding is provided to students participating in Community Capacity Internships and completing community engagement projects during breaks and throughout the year

-- 17 groups of about 12 students each participate in alternative breaks around the world through Branch Out alternative breaks
+- Groups of about 12 students each participate in alternative breaks through Branch Out alternative breaks

-- more than 550 students participate in large scale service days, partnering with local community groups like Avalon and the Habitat ReStore for more than 220 hours of impact
+- Hundreds of students participate in Service Saturdays, partnering with local community groups like Avalon and the Habitat ReStore for more than 220 hours of impact